python/cpython/Doc/library/argparse.rst

    * dest_ - name of the attribute under which sub-command name will be stored; by default ``None`` and no value is stored

-   * required_ - Whether or not a subcommand must be provided, by default ``False`` (added in 3.7)
+   * required_ - Whether or not a sub-command must be provided, by default ``False`` (added in 3.7)

    * help_ - help for sub-parser group in help output, by default ``None``